anardelli/jaffa-rpc-library/README.md

 Only **relative** latency could be estimated, because hardware and software varies greatly.
 **X axis** - sliding time window
 **Y axis** - response time in ms
-Dashboard address is logged at startup like:
+Dashboard URL is logged at startup like this:
 ```
 2020-05-01 20:19:00 INFO  AdminServer:112 - Transport console started at http://host.docker.internal:62842/admin
 ```